jacklul/pihole-updatelists/README.md

 RUN wget -O - https://raw.githubusercontent.com/jacklul/pihole-updatelists/master/install.sh | bash
 ```

+Then build your image locally and use that image in your `docker-composer.yml` or launch command line.
-You will have to update script's layer manually when update is released.
+You will have to update your local image manually each time update is released.

 ### Container Configuration